Jessica A. Savage

 BS Ecological and Evolutionary Biology, University of Rochester

 My research explores the physiological-basis of how plants interact with their environment, and how these interactions impact broader patterns in plant ecology.As a graduate student, I conducted a series of experiments on plants in the family Salicaceae, including a large comparative study on how the timing of phenological events and cold acclimation impact species’ range limits.
 This work sparked my interest in seasonal changes in carbon allocation and led me to pursue a postdoctoral fellowship on carbon transport in the phloem.
 In the coming years, my primary goal is to build on this work and examine the role of phloem physiology in determining changes in plant phenology.
-As a Putnam Fellow, I will focus on flowering phenology and examine how plants like dogwoods and magnolias can bloom in the spring before they leaf out, considering the large water and carbon demands of their flowers.
+As a Putnam Fellow at the Arboretum, I focused on flowering phenology and examined how plants like dogwoods and magnolias can bloom in the spring before they leaf out, considering the large water and carbon demands of their flowers.

 - Savage, J.A., Zwieniecki, M. and N.M.
 Holbrook (2013) Phloem transport velocity varies over time and among vascular bundles during early cucumber seedling development.
 Plant Physiology 163:1409–1418.

 - Savage, J.A. and J. Cavender-Bares (2013) Phenological cues drive an apparent trade-off between freezing tolerance and growth in the family Salicaceae.
 Ecology 94(8):1708–1717.

 - Jensen, K. Savage, J.A. and N.M.
 Holbrook (2013) Optimal concentration for sugar transport in plants.
 Journal of the Royal Society Interface 10(83).